Aerofly-Sim/aerofly_fs_2_aircraft/README.md

 Simply move all of these folders into your user documents folder Aerofly FS 2 aircraft folder.

 For Windows PC this is:
- ''C:\Users\%USERNAME%\Documents\Aerofly FS 2\aircraft\''
+'C:\Users\%USERNAME%\Documents\Aerofly FS 2\aircraft\'

 For Mac OS the folder is:
-''Macintosh HD/Users/…/Library/Containers/com.aerofly.aerofly-fs-2-mac/Data/Library/Application Support/Aerofly FS 2/aircraft/''
+'Macintosh HD/Users/…/Library/Containers/com.aerofly.aerofly-fs-2-mac/Data/Library/Application Support/Aerofly FS 2/aircraft/'

 **Please Note that modded aircraft may require files from the default installation folder in order to work!
 (See below)**